 Riding cars has its luxuries, but riding two-wheeled vehicles have a fulfilling feeling about it that doesn’t compare to anything else.
-Maybe it is the sense of wind on one’s face, or the sense of control one gets while balancing, but either way, it’s a whole lot of fun.
+Maybe it is the sense of wind on one’s face, or the spirit of control one gets while balancing, but either way, it’s a whole lot of fun.
 If you want to keep this feeling alive as an adult and if you feel you’re too old for bicycles, you should give a try riding an electric scooter.
 But before purchasing one, you must know first how to ride an electric scooter.

 Electric scooters come in a variety in terms of their shapes and sizes.
-They are designed for riders with all skill levels, but the more powerful models can be difficult to control and ride.
+They are designed for riders with all skill levels, but the more powerful models can be challenging to control and ride.
 If you haven’t ridden a manual scooter before, or it’s been a while since you’ve been on one, you need some practice to learn how to use an electric scooter.
 In such cases, not only the powerful ones but even a slower electric scooter can require some skill.

 Before we give you some electric scooter riding tips, it is vital to know how old do you have to be to ride an electric scooter.
-Electric scooters should be at least 18 years old, have a driver’s license, ride alone, and wear a helmet.
+Electric scooters riders should be at least 18 years old, have a driver’s license, ride alone, and wear a helmet.
 Now let’s dive into the details of how to ride an electric scooter for beginners.

 What do you